 Financial guarantee contracts are initially recognised at fair value.
 If a financial guarantee contract was issued in a stand-alone arm's length transaction to an unrelated party, its fair value at inception is equal to the consideration received.
 When no consideration is received a provision is recognised based on the probability Council will be required to reimburse a holder for a loss incurred discounted to present value.
 The portion of the guarantee that remains unrecognised, prior to discounting to fair value, is disclosed as a contingent liability.
-If the fair value of a guarantee cannot be reliably determined, a liability is only recognised when it is probable there will be an outflow under the guarantee.
+If the fair value of a guarantee cannot be reliably determined, a liability is recognised at the amount of the loss allowance determined in accordance with the ECL model described in policy (j)